• Skip to primary navigation

 • Thick and soft: These bakery style cookies are large, thick, and soft with a bit of a chew in the center.

-• Lemon curd filling: They’re filled with loads of smooth and creamy lemon curd packed with even more lemon flavour.
+• Lemon curd filling: They’re filled with loads of smooth and creamy lemon curd packed with even more lemon flavor.

 • Tangy: Both the cookie and filling are tangy.
 The cookie has cream cheese in the dough which gives it a beautiful texture and makes it extra tangy.